googleinterns/step/walkthroughs/week-2-server/comments-walkthrough.md

 This is the first step towards implementing a full server that supports comments.
-Create a pull request from what you have so far, and send that to your host for a code review!
+Create a pull request from what you have so far, and send that to your advisor for a code review!

 ## Step 2: Fetch